You have no items in your shopping cart.

 TrackMan is a machine the size of a laptop with Doppler radar-based technology that allows us to measure what the golf club and ball are doing in real time.
-It has a built-in HD camera that records a player’s swing, which can then be played back on phones, tablets, or computers via bluetooth connectivity with statistics overlayed on the video.
-When a shot is hit, TrackMan generates 27 specific measurements that accurately identify the impact and ball flight conditions for that particular shot.
+It has a built-in HD camera that records a player’s swing, which can then be played back on phones, tablets, or computers via Bluetooth connectivity with statistics overlaid on the video.
+When a shot is hit, TrackMan generates 27 specific measurements that accurately identify the impact and ball flight conditions for that shot.
 TrackMan plays an integral part in ensuring that our clients receive the best performing equipment for their game.

 TrackMan is available for personal use, whether to fine tune your game or play any of the licensed courses.
 We also use TrackMan for every golf fitting because anything less would not allow us to deliver the golf club fitting our customers deserve and expect.
 Specifically, TrackMan was developed with input from the tour’s best players and coaches to provide dual radar technology that works in coordination with video and data from each shot to enhance every experience from fitting to training.
 TrackMan gives our customers the same power that tour players have access to, with the ability to review your statistics in comparison to players from both the PGA and LPGA tours.
-Video analysis is immeasurably vital in being able to see and diagnose any swing issues and then compare and contrast them to the pros.
+Video analysis is immeasurably vital in being able to see and diagnose any swing issues and then compare them to the pros.

 Ball speed divided by club speed.
 Energy transferred from the club head to the golf ball.
 Higher the smash factor the better the energy transfer.